XRPLF/XRPL-Standards/XLS-47d-PriceOracles/README.md

 | `Scale` | :heavy_check_mark: | `number` | `UINT8` |

 - `TransactionType` Indicates a new transaction type `OracleSet`.
 The integer value is TBD.
 - `Account` is the XRPL account that has update and delete privileges on the Oracle being set.
+This field corresponds to the `Owner` field on the `PriceOracle` ledger object.
 - `OracleDocumentID` is a unique identifier of the Price Oracle for the given Account.
 - `Provider` identifies an Oracle Provider. `Provider` must be included when creating a new instance of `PriceOracle`.
 - `URI` is an optional field to reference the price data off-chain.
 - `AssetClass` describes the asset's type. `AssetClass` must be included when creating a new instance of `PriceOracle`.
-- `LastUpdateTime` is the specific point in time when the data was last updated. `LastUpdateTime` is represented in Unix Time.
+- `LastUpdateTime` is the specific point in time when the data was last updated. `LastUpdateTime` is represented in Unix Time. `LastUpdateTime` is stored internally on `PriceOracle` as Ripple Epoch.
 - `PriceDataSeries` is an array of up to ten `PriceData` objects, where `PriceData` represents the price information for a token pair. `PriceData` includes the following fields:
 - `BaseAsset` is the asset to be priced.
 - `QuoteAsset` is the denomination in which the prices are expressed.